Written by Carol Cain of GirlGoneTravel.com.

-I’m glad we did, because even though we had no technology at the time, not even a DVD player in our car, had two kids in diapers, one very hormonal tween, and were on a tight budget, this trip helped to kick started our life as a traveling family.
+I’m glad we did because even though we had no technology at the time, not even a DVD player in our car, had two kids in diapers, one very hormonal tween, and were on a tight budget, this trip helped to kick-start our life as a traveling family.

 We started planning our road trip about 4 to 5 months beforehand and picked up a few lessons along the way.
 Here are my tips to help you take that first big trip with your family in tow: